-What Makes a Good Pregnancy Snack
+What Makes a Good Pregnancy Snack?

-Healthy Snacks During Pregnancy – First Trimester
+Healthy Snacks to Eat During the First Trimester

 Yoghurt is a good pregnancy snack as it contains good bacteria, which is specifically important if you are going through spells of morning sickness.
 The probiotics from the yoghurt help maintain a robust immune system.
 Being an excellent source of calcium, it aids in strengthening the bones.
 It also contains iodine which is especially important throughout your pregnancy to support the growth of your baby.